 “Yes, when you are finished doing what you are doing, I would.”

-Scarecrow and Dorothy crawled through the outer branches and underneath was, as Scarecrow described, like a little house.
-The side which faced the river protected a calm little shallow, where fish darted amongst the long branches.
+Scarecrow and Dorothy crawled through the outer branches and underneath was, as Scarecrow described, a little house.
+The side that faced the river protected a calm little shallow, where fish darted amongst the long branches.

 Dorothy lay on the ground away from the water and said, “Scarecrow, do you think that we could sleep here tonight?
 I think that it would be warmer than out in the open.
 What do you think?”

-They returned to the Woodman to tell them their plan, only a deep purple filled the sky.
-The stars had begun to blink and twinkle, and Lion was back with Toto at his side.
+They returned to the Woodman to tell them their plan; only a deep purple was left fill the sky.
+The stars had begun to blink and twinkle and Lion was back with Toto at his side.
 Toto ran excitedly up to Dorothy, happy to see her, wagging his tail and telling her all about their adventure in his way of barks and yips.